open-accelerators/mercury/README.md

 We invite the collaboration of technology experts and experienced business practitioners across the financial services industry to join and participate in co-creation.

+## Components

+### Integrations

+The Integrations component generates routes between the different components of each Service Domain in order to promote the free flow of data across the system.

+### Mercury Framework

+The Mercury Framework contains the core structure of all Service Domains and their implementations of behavior as well as a collection of libraries and tools to facilitate the integration between them.

+### Mercury Operator

+The Mercury Operator manages the deployment of the Service Domain Clusters by creating infrastructure components essential for service domains to function and communicate.

 ## Get involved with the community
 __(Under construction)__